theNewDynamic/aba-icc/_cases-charges/paul-gicheru-and-philip-kipkoech-bett-charges-philip-kipkoech-bett.md

 There is also information that those witnesses who were successfully corrupted were enticed to make contact with other witnesses, for the purpose of their corruption.

-Please visit the Court’s website for more information on [The Prosecutor v.
-Gicheru and Bett](https://www.icc-cpi.int/kenya/gicheru-bett).
+Please visit the Court’s website for more information on *[The Prosecutor v.
+Gicheru and Bett](https://www.icc-cpi.int/kenya/gicheru-bett)*.

 ### Charges